ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 ## But I Got A Scholarship From Them
 Those are lousy marketing tactics.

 They inflate the price, then giving you a test to see "if you are worthy".
-Regardless of your grade, you will get a discount/scholarship from them for you high intellect.
+Regardless of your grade, you will get a discount/scholarship from them for your high intellect.
 Giving you the feeling of appreciation while all they care about is the money (capitalism in a nutshell).

 ### But It's Hard For Me To Study On My Own
 Motivation and self-discipline are a must for any tech related position.